 Information for students

-Its practical and integrative approach to business education prepares students for a world that demands more than specialist expertise in a particular discipline.
-Its graduates are 'integrative thinkers' who can combine traditional business skills with those from disciplines such as design and engineering to meet the challenges they face in a globalised world.
+Our practical and integrative approach to business education prepares students for a world that demands more than specialist expertise in a particular discipline.
+Our graduates are 'integrative thinkers' who can combine traditional business skills with those from disciplines such as design and engineering to meet the emerging challenges of our globalised world.

 The UTS Business School consists of five academic disciplines: Accounting, Economics, Finance, Management and Marketing.
 Our researchers take a comprehensive, interdisciplinary approach – bringing together skills and knowledge from diverse fields – to tackle the critical problems faced by businesses and other public and private organisations today.

-Alternatively, students can visit a UTS Student Centre at:
+Alternatively, students can visit the UTS Student Centre at:

 Building 10 – Broadway

 See also additional information about managing your course.

 Graduate research students

 For questions and inquiries about the UTS Business School's programs and courses, contact:

 A graduate from the UTS Business School is expected to possess the following attributes: